Pipe bursting is a modern, trenchless way to renew and replace pipelines

 Pipebursting may also be used to increase a pipeline’s carrying capacity by replacing smaller pipes with larger pipes.
 That’s known as “upsizing.”
 The gas and water industries have demonstrated the practicality of upsizing gas mains, water mains and sewer lines.

 Still confused about pipe bursting?
 It’s fragmenting an underground pipe into smaller pieces with advanced equipment.
 In short, pipe bursting is a simple as it sounds.

 A plumber who is experienced in fixing leaky drains, installing bathroom fixtures or unplugging toilets can go out and purchase trenchless plumbing equipment and read a few manuals.
 That may not be the contractor who you want to hire for a trenchless plumbing project.
-In the case of TrenchFree, trenchless plumbing what we do.
+In the case of TrenchFree, trenchless plumbing is what we do.
 We named the company TrenchFree because trenchless plumbing is our exclusive specialty.
-We’ve done hundreds of trenchless plumbing jobs over the past five years.
+We’ve done hundreds of trenchless plumbing jobs over the past seven years.
 If you need a showerhead replaced or a French drain cleaned out, we can recommend someone else.

 There’s more involved than just bursting pipes though.
 A pipe bursting contractor should know more than just how to burst pipes.
 The pipe bursting contractor should also understand the infrastructure and environment of the pipe system.
 The contractor should be aware of geology, soil conditions, tree roots and other underground infrastructure, such as buried gas lines, underground electrical, telephone or fiber optic cables.

 The pipe bursting equipment is deployed in such a manner that it should break the old pipe without destroying the hardscape or landscaping above the pipe line.

 Should a pipe-bursting contractor know more than just how to replace a sewer line or underground water line?